 There are a few guns that reign supreme on the “must have list” for us firearm enthusiasts.
 Usually such guns as the Colt Python, M1, GI issue 1911, and of course the topic of this review, the MP5.
 The sad part, is that all of those aforementioned guns are expensive.
 In fact, I personally don’t own any of those, and chances are good that you don’t either.

-Sadly, if you want a real one, you’ll have to sell your left testicle (or ovary) to cover the cost or buy a 177 air rifle from Amazon.
+Sadly, if you want a real one, you’ll have to sell one of your organs to cover the cost.
 Thankfully, Zenith Firearms makes it much easier to put some serious lead downrange with their MP5 Clone, and I had the chance to put one through its paces about a year ago and still can’t get it out of my head.
 I can say that it is some of the most fun you can have in 9mm.